alterfero/dig4el/README.md

 ## Acknowledgment

-Many thanks to those who have supported this research effort: Jacques Vernaudon and Alexandre François for their invaluable contributions in conceptualization, supervision, review, and editing, as well as for providing resources in Tahitian and Mwotlap.
+Many thanks to those who have supported this research effort: Jacques Vernaudon and Alexandre François for their invaluable contributions in conceptualization, supervision, review, and editing.
-I am deeply grateful to Marie Teikitohe for her contributions in Marquesan, Takurua Parent in Rapa, Albert Hugues in Mangareva, and Herenui Vanaa and Nati Pita in Paumotu, for sharing resources in their languages.
 I would also like to extend special thanks to Mary Walworth, Nick Thieberger, and Vanessa Raffin for their valuable advice and feedback on the features (and bugs) of the software.
 Lastly, I express my profound gratitude to all community members not specifically mentioned here who generously shared their time, knowledge, languages, and insights, making this work possible.